michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 Under Review
 ---

 "The Domestic Sources of International Reputation" (with Michael Joseph and Roseanne McManus).
-Conditionally accepted at <i>The American Political Science Review</i>.
+Revise and resubmit.

 "Public Opinion and Nuclear Use: Evidence from Factorial Experiments" (with Tyler Bowen and Matt Graham).
 Accepted at <i>The Journal of Politics</i>. <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham.pdf">Paper</a> and <a href= "https://michaelgoldfien.github.io/files/BowenGoldfienGraham_appendix.pdf">Appendix</a>.